 Also Known As – Seated Forward Bend, Intense Dorsal Stretch

 Benefits – This asana is a great stress reliever.
 It helps balance emotions and relieves anger, anxiety, and irritability.
-It increases the blood flow in the head and the balance centers, thus helping with vertigo.
+It increases the blood flow in the head and the balance centers, which makes it a head position that can help with vertigo.
 Your nervous system is strengthened with this asana.

 To know more about this asana, click here: Paschimottanasana